CV GIANCARLODINARDO.6@GMAIL.COM

 The creative system sustained $240k.
 One video never could have.

-The account scaled from $90k to $240k over eight months without frequency becoming a ceiling.
+The account scaled from $90k to $240k over five months without frequency becoming a ceiling.
 That is not a CPL story.
 It is a creative operations story.
 The CoM% settled at 15% in March and April once the pipeline normalized under the new structure.
 Set rates in New England and Mid-Atlantic held above 27%, above the 20-25% roofing benchmark on Meta.

-$90k
+$90k $240k

-Scaled over 8 months with a continuously growing creative library giving the algorithm fresh signals as budget increased
+Scaled over 5 months with a continuously growing creative library giving the algorithm fresh signals as budget increased

 15%